DevCloudNinjas/devops-bootcamp/docs/addendum/chef.md

 ## Overview

 This lab is designed to give you a base understanding of Chef and how it works.
 This tool is one of the most popular configuration managers and is used by many engineering teams to create better experiences for their customers and teams.
-Liatrio has some Chef Repos that you can see at [GitHub/Liatrio-chef.](https://github.com/liatrio-chef)
+DevCloud Ninjas has some Chef Repos that you can see at [GitHub/devcloudninjas-chef.](https://github.com/devcloudninjas-chef)

 ### Chef Basics